-Display your strength and prowess by executing one of the classic bodybuilding maneuvers, the overhead press.
+Display your strength and prowess by executing one of the classic bodybuilding manoeuvres, the overhead press.
 In the days of old, lifters would act out spectacles of might.
-Viewers watched in awe as hefty loads were thrusted overhead, hence the name overhead press.
+Viewers watched in awe as hefty loads were thrust overhead, hence the name overhead press.

-This guide will cover the basics of an overhead press and how to begin doing it.
+This guide will cover the overhead to show you how to begin doing it with the proper form.

-Before we begin this lecture I must point out that there are known variations of the overhead press.
+Before we start I must point out that there are several variations of the overhead press.
 Some simply differ in name whilst others differ in overall technique.
-The most common instances of the overhead press are Military Press, Seated Shoulder Press, Seated Military Press, and Push Press.
+The most common overhead press are Military Press, Seated Shoulder Press, Seated Military Press, and Push Press.